uihilab/ai-hub-disaster-mitigation/README.md

 # ai-hub-disaster-mitigation
 Decision-Making Process for Water Resources Planning and Hazard Mitigation Using AI-Driven Agents

-This repository contains a Python-based tool designed to facilitate decision-making for disaster mitigation and water resource management.
-The tool leverages AI-driven agents, using the autogen library and OpenAI's GPT models, to simulate discussions and optimize strategies for protecting water resources, habitats, and communities.
+This repository contains the implementation of the Multi-Hazard Tournament (MHT) framework using AI-driven tools for decision-making in water resource planning and hazard mitigation.
+The project integrates AutoGen and DarkIdol-Llama models to simulate interactions among community stakeholders based on various demographic factors.

 # Table of Contents